What is Long-Term Care?

 If you are poor, your state's Medicaid program might be the best option.
 For everyone else, a Long-Term Care policy is essential to a successful retirement as it will safeguard your 401(k) IRA 403(b) and other savings in addition to easing the family burden.

-Partnership plans, available in 45 states, provide additional "dollar-for-dollar" asset protection when you have a qualified partnership policy in place.
+Partnership plans, available in 45 states, provide additional "dollar-for-dollar" asset protection when you have a qualified partnership policy.

 Don't forget there are tax incentives available as well for some people.

 Most people who plan are ages 40 to 70.
 Options are available for younger and older individuals.
-Policies are medically underwritten, but each company has specific individual underwriting guidelines.
+Policies are medically underwritten, but each company has their own specific individual underwriting guidelines.

 The financial costs and burdens of aging will impact you, your family, your savings, and your lifestyle.
 A successful future or current retirement should include a plan to safeguard your assets and ease the burden long-term care places on family.
 The consequences are tremendous, but affordable LTC insurance policy will add peace-of-mind.

-Without a policy, your family will decide the type of care you will receive, where you will receive the care, and which accounts they will sell in order to pay for the care.
-Your loved ones may, in addition, be forced to provide some of the care themselves.
+Without a policy, your family will decide the type of care you will receive, where you will receive the care, and which accounts they will liquidate to pay for the care.
+Your loved ones may also be forced to provide some of the care themselves.

 Will they make the same decisions about your care and your assets that you would make?
 Would you want to place the stress and burden on them or give them the time to be family?